fredtoh/uDacity/P3-Wrangle-OpenStreetMap/REFERENCES.md

 2. Web Query.
 In _Overpass-API_.
 Retrieved September 12, 2016, from <http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253>

 3. History of the Reuplic of Singapore.
-In _Wikipedia._ Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>
+In _Wikipedia_.
+Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>

 4. Create a 2d Index.
 In _MongoDB_.
 Retrieved October 28, 2016, from <https://docs.mongodb.com/v3.2/tutorial/build-a-2d-index/>

+5. The Rise of Crowdsourcing (2006, June 1).
+In _Wired_.
+Retrieved November 7, 2016, from <https://www.wired.com/2006/06/crowds/>

+6. Gamification.
+IN _Wikipedia_.
+Retrieved November 7, 2016, from <https://en.wikipedia.org/wiki/Gamification>

+7. "Ooohh Piece of Candy - Family Guy". _Unknown source_.
+Retrieved November 7, 2016, from <https://s-media-cache-ak0.pinimg.com/236x/42/cd/09/42cd09f10b093e88de8a9aee5f0dbe3f.jpg>

-5. NoSQL Databases Explained.
+8. NoSQL Databases Explained.
 In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/nosql-explained>

-6. Agile Development.
+9. Agile Development.
 In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/agile-development>

 #### OTHER WEB REFERENCES